 Ticang: Are you not harvesting the rice field yet?

-Buchang: Not yet miss; it is still four days before we can harvest the rice field.
+Buchang: Not yet miss; it is still four days before we can harvest.
 There are people who are just observing us, if we don’t guard the rice field, they will steal rice from us.

 Buchang: That’s why Candoy sleeps at the rice field every night.
-But even after doing all that, last night, five persons were found stealing rice, and when Candoy shouted at them, they all ran hard.
+But even after doing all that, last night, five people were found stealing palay, and when Candoy shouted at them, they all ran hard.

 The final part, duru y parejo gayot [s]ila cás-cás was initially unintelligible to me as to most of the people that I asked.
 Though most of us guessed as much, (that it meant that the rice thieves fled fast from the rice field together and fast) it was Mauro Fernandez who confirmed this suspicion.
 He further explains that cas-cas is found in the Chabacano dictionary of Riego De Dios and is listed as coming from the Tagalog word kaskas.

 I don’t think the usage of the word corta to mean harvest is still heard of nowadays.
-Maybe it is known among people who own rice fields.
+It is possible, though it is only known among people who own rice fields.
 The word sementera is a word still used today though younger people especially those who grew up in urban neighborhoods probably wouldn’t know it.

 In the conversations above, we can also see the frequent usage of the form al+verb (in its Spanish infinitive form).
 In present day Chabacano, I’m not sure if this is still used.
 What I tend to hear is the form al+Chabacano verb (e.g. al abaja, al come, al senta, etc).